beatlabs/patron/examples/README.md

 - AWS SQS
 - AMQP

-The client implements all Patron clients for the components use by the service.
-There is also a flag that allows to target a specific service component.
+The client implements all Patron clients for the components used by the service.
+There is also a flag that allows targeting a specific service component.

 ## How to run